 The following pages provide graphic representation of select data pertaining to the financial position and operations of SWT for the past five years.
+The graphs are included to facilitate discussion of past operating results and related trends for future years' operations of SWT.
 Our analysis of each graph is presented to provide a basis for discussion of past performance and how implementing certain changes may enhance future performance.
 We suggest you view each graph and document if our analysis is consistent with yours.
 A subsequent discussion of this information should be useful for planning purposes.